ICP Tax Structure

 The Internal Revenue Service determined that the ICP is exempt from federal income tax under Section 501 (a) of the Internal Revenue Code of 1986, as amended (the "Code") as an organization described in Section 501© (3) of the Code.
 Accordingly, contributions to the ICP, which may be in the form of cash, checks, securities, books, works of art, et cetera, are deductible for the United States of America income tax as is provided for in Section 170 of the Code.
 In addition, bequests, legacies, devises, transfers, and gifts to or for the benefit of the ICP are deductible for estate and gift tax purposes if such meet the applicable provisions of Sections 2055, 2106, and 2522 of the Code.

 Members may download documents by logging into their Member page

 Notice of Proposed Bylaws Change -

-The ICP Board of Directors has approved a motion to add a new category of ICP Membership, Fellow, which would require a change to the ICP Constitution, described as:
+The ICP Board of Directors has approved a motion to add modify the Dues in Arrear for ICP Membership annual renew, which would require a change to the ICP Constitution, described as:

 Constitution.
 Article 3 new: By-laws 7.2 add: 7.2 Dues Arrears

 A. Dues in Arrears Members and Affiliates whose annual dues and assessments have not been paid by June 1st of the year for which they are owed, and have not applied, or been proposed, for Life Membership, may be assessed a one-time late payment fee set by the Board.
 This fee shall not exceed fifty percent of the amount owing.